 - Need to be maintained

 Those who spend their time in particularly cold environments, or who travel remotely and need to utilise whatever fuel is available, or, if you are like me, just want one because it looks cool.
 Some come with a simmer control making them ideal for group cooking.
 They are also more eco-friendly as you can reuse the fuel bottle over and over instead of throwing away empty gas canisters.

-Knowing the pros and cons for each stove type will help you to narrow down your selection, but there are still further considerations within each category.
+Knowing the pros and cons for each stove type will help you to narrow down your selection, however, there are still further considerations within each category.

 What’s the best lightweight stove you’ve ever used?